14sprouj/discord-Writer-Bot/readme.md

 `!8ball`: Ask the magic 8-ball a question.
 Your question will be routed to a text-processing AI and broken down into character sets, in order to properly analyze the content of the question and provide a meaningful answer.

-`!flip`: Flips a coin
+`/flip`: Flips a coin

-`!quote`: Gives you random motivational quote
+`/quote`: Gives you random motivational quote

-`!reassure`: Gives you reassurance/motivation
+`/reassure`: Gives you reassurance/motivation

-`!roll`: Rolls a dice between 1-6, or 1 and a specified number
+`/roll`: Rolls a dice between 1-6, or 1 and a specified number

 `!xp`: Checks your server Experience Points and Level.
 Use the "top" flag to see the top 10 on this server.